1947–48 Chicago Stags season: Draft picks

-DDespite making it to the inaugural BAA (now NBA) Finals championship series against the Philadelphia Warriors, the Stags admitted to the rest of the league that they alongside the Canadian-based Toronto Huskies were completely unsure of their personal standings on whether they'd be able to play for another season or not.
+Despite making it to the inaugural BAA (now NBA) Finals championship series against the Philadelphia Warriors, the Stags admitted to the rest of the league that they alongside the Canadian-based Toronto Huskies were completely unsure of their personal standings on whether they'd be able to play for another season or not (partially due to the perceived competition against the rivaling National Basketball League and their rivaling team in the new defending champions in the Chicago American Gears).
 Even though they were uncertain about their personal status as a franchise, however, the Stags joined the Huskies in participating in the inaugural 1947 BAA draft, with the Stags later proving that they would be able to play for a few more seasons beyond this one at hand.